Maraaya: 2016: Fourth single

 They presented and released their fourth single "Nothing Left for Me" as special guests at the Slovenia in the Eurovision Song Contest 2016.
 It charted at 18th place in the official Slovenian singles SloTop50 chart, without any international success.

 2017: Fifth single ft.
 BQL

 On 26 May 2017, Maraaya featuring BQL premiered their fifth single "It's Complicated" and the video for the song at the same time on Cankar Street in Ljubljana.
 This single was officially released on 7 June 2017 and a Croatian version was released two days later.

 On 22 September 2017, Maraaya released their sixth single "Diamond Duck" for the worldwide market with help of Warner Music.
 In Slovenia, the song was officially released on 2 October 2017.
 The song made its SloTop50 debut and peaked the chart immediately.

+2026: San Marino Song contest

+In 2026, the band participated in San Marino's national selection for Eurovision «San Marino Song Contest» with the song "Alu Alu."
+Maraaya failed to qualify to the final.

 Personal life

 Raay and Marjetka are a married couple and have two sons, named Vid and Oskar.
 They have a private music school searching for and teaching young talented singers and musicians.